NeekDaSneak/Reading-Notes/Class-01.md

 ## *Why is this topic important?*

-This will be important for the simple fact you dont want to lose your important information, even more you dont want to come to a circumstance were you didnt backup a companies files they can lose everything
+This will be important for the simple fact you don't want to lose your important information, even more you don't want to come to a circumstance were you didn't backup a companies files they can lose everything

 ## How to do a Windows Backup